Creator Resources

-Here are my favorite creator and blog resources and courses I have invested in to learn how to create a thriving and successful blog.
+On this page, you will find my favorite creators and blog resources, as well as the trainings and courses I have invested in to learn how to build a thriving, successful blog.

-You need to know about stuff like domain name, hosting, WordPress, page building, content creation, SEO, affiliate marketing, and a lot more.
+To kick ass in this business, you need to learn topics such as domain names, hosting, WordPress, page building, content creation, SEO, affiliate marketing, and more.

 This article contains affiliate links!
-If you like this free content and use my links to make your purchases, I get a small commission at no extra cost to you!
+If you trust my advice and use my links to make your purchases, I get a small commission at no extra cost to you.
 Thank You!

 The Magic Of Choosing Blogging Courses

 I quickly realized that investing in a course was the best thing I could do for my blogging career.
-In the last couple of years, I have invested in four really good courses, with a few important differences.
+I have invested in four really good courses in the last couple of years, with a few important differences.

 The first one is called Scale Your Travel Blog (SYTB), is run by successful bloggers Mike and Laura, and is super comprehensive and “has it all.”